emcrisostomo/fswatch/README.md

 --------------------

 A user who wishes to build `fswatch` should get a [release tarball][release].
-A release tarball contains everything a user needs to build `fswatch` on his system, following the instructions detailed in the Installation section below and the `INSTALL` file.
+A release tarball contains everything a user needs to build `fswatch` on their system, following the instructions detailed in the Installation section below and the `INSTALL` file.

-A developer who wishes to modify `fswatch` should get the sources (either from a source tarball or cloning the repository) and have the GNU Build System installed on his machine.
+A developer who wishes to modify `fswatch` should get the sources (either from a source tarball or cloning the repository) and have the GNU Build System installed on their machine.
 Please read `README.gnu-build-system` to get further details about how to bootstrap `fswatch` from sources on your machine.

 Getting a copy of the source repository is not recommended unless you are a